deltaepsilon/jupiter/notes/NOTES.md

+## Feb 24, 2023

+I've send the link to the five people on Reddit who expressed interest in alpha testing.

+It was kinda hard to do.

+I'm at the fear stage of the project.
+I hate this part.
+I have this sick feeling that I've wasted my time and everything sucks.
+I'm not proud of it yet.

 ## Feb 17, 2023

 I spent all yesterday fighting with GitHub Actions and Docker to establish a continuous deployment pipeline.